amd/ryzen-ai-documentation/docs/inst.rst

 |
 |

-Note: If you see the "Windows could not verify the digital signature of this driver" error message, follow `this tutorial <https://pureinfotech.com/disable-driver-signature-enforcement-windows-11/>`_ to disable signature checking."
+Note: If you see the "Windows could not verify the digital signature of this driver" error message, follow `this tutorial <https://pureinfotech.com/disable-driver-signature-enforcement-windows-11/>`_ to disable signature checking.

-|
-|

 Prepare Client Device